 Our Take on CoQ10 for Dogs

-Although rigorous trials have not tested the benefits of CoQ10 in dogs, it is worth talking to your oncologist about if your dog is receiving a chemotherapy agent with a risk of cardiotoxicity, such as doxorubicin.
+Although rigorous trials have not tested the benefits of CoQ10 in dogs, it is worth talking to your oncologist about if your dog is receiving a chemotherapy agent with a risk of damaging the heart, such as doxorubicin.

 - Druzhaeva N, Petrič AD, Tavčar-Kalcher G, Babič J, Nemec Svete A. Randomized, double-blinded, controlled trial of the effects of coenzyme Q10 supplementation on plasma coenzyme Q10 concentration in dogs with myxomatous mitral valve disease.
 American Journal of Veterinary Research.
 2021;82(4):280-285. doi:10.2460/ajvr.82.4.280